 House Sparrow nests are made of coarse dried vegetation, often stuffed into the hole until it’s nearly filled.
 The birds then use finer material, including feathers, string, and paper, for the lining.
 House Sparrows sometimes build nests next to each other, and these neighboring nests can share walls.
 House Sparrows often reuse their nests.

-House Sparrow populations declined by over 3.5 percent between 1966 and 2010, resulting in a cumulative decline of 81 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates their global breeding population at 540 million with 13 percent in the U.S., 2 percent in Canada and 2 percent in Mexico.
-They rate an 8 out of 20 on the Continental Concern Scale and are not on the 2012 Watch List.
+House Sparrow populations declined by over 3.5% between 1966 and 2015, resulting in a cumulative decline of 84%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 540 million with 13% in the U.S., 2% in Canada and 2% in Mexico.
+The species rates an 8 out of 20 on the Continental Concern Scale.
+As a non-native species, it is not included on the 2016 State of the Birds Report.
 Nest holes in trees and nest boxes are valuable commodities for birds that require them for breeding.
 House Sparrows are fierce competitors for these, and their abundance can squeeze out some native cavity-nesting species.
 After becoming common in North American cities, House Sparrows moved out to colonize farmyards and barns during the twentieth century.
 With the recent industrialization of farms, House Sparrows now seem to be declining across most of their range.
 Back to top

 Many people regard House Sparrows as undesirables in their yards, since they aren't native and can be a menace to native species.
 House Sparrows are so closely entwined with people's lives that you probably will find them around your home even without feeding them.
 They are frequent visitors to backyard feeders, where they eat most kinds of birdseed, especially millet, corn, and sunflower seed.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.Back to top